schatzlab/appliedgenomics2017/assignments/assignment1/README.md

 Use `Jellyfish` to count the 21-mers in the reads data.
 Make sure to use the "-C" flag to count cannonical kmers, otherwise your analysis will not correctly account for the fact that your reads come from either strand of DNA.

 - Question 2a.
-How many kmers occur 50 times?
+How many kmers occur exactly 50 times?
 [Hint: try `jellyfish histo`]
 - Question 2b.
 What are the top 10 most frequently occurring kmers [Hint: try `jellyfish dump` along with `sort` and `head`]
 - Question 2c.
 What is the estimated genome size based on the kmer frequencies?
 [Hint: upload the jellyfish histogram to [GenomeScope](http://genomescope.org)]
 - Question 2d.
 How well does the GenomeScope genome size estimate compare to the reference genome?